 What is a Task?

 A task is a single objective for the AI agent to complete within a browser session.
 Each task is described in natural language and executed autonomously by the agent.
+Examples of tasks:- “Search Google for Anthropic and return the first result”

 - “Find the price of the wireless keyboard on this page”